jerrysummer/tsvSearch/README.md

 ## Proposed Enhancements

+* Make columns shown selectable by user
+* Make api return only choosen columns to reduce response time
 * Make the auto-suggest api return only a subset of matching keyworks for scaling to large datasets
+* Structure auto-suggest data into a tree structure for faster search
 * Auto-suggest uses more advanced regex that doesn't require continous or adjacent letters to match
 * Make table paginate
 * Make server response paginate if data size warrants